WilliamCrownover/Horiseon-accessibility-refactor/README.md

 * Added a title to the hero background image as a supplemental alt attribute
 * Added accessible alt attributes to images
 * Updated the head webpage title to "Horiseon Marketing Solutions"
-* Consolidated CSS into semantic groups and replaced unnecessary classes with element tags
+* Consolidated CSS into semantic groups and replaced unnecessary classes with element selectors
 * Added comments to CSS for organizational purposes